anshikavashistha/website/content/en/docs/18.0/user-guides/configuration-advanced/authorization.md

  * Permissions are applied on a specified set of tables, which can be enumerated or specified by regex.

+## Why Table-Level ACLs are Implemented in VTTablet and Not VTGate

+Vitess implements table-level ACLs at the `vttablet` level rather than in `vtgate` for several important reasons:

+1. **Granular Control**:
+   `vttablet` interacts directly with the underlying MySQL database, providing a more granular level of access control.
+This allows Vitess to enforce permissions on specific tables, ensuring that only authorized users can perform operations on sensitive data.

+2. **Separation of Responsibilities**:
+   `vtgate` is primarily focused on query routing, load balancing, and managing sharded queries across multiple tablets.
+By keeping table-level ACLs within `vttablet`, Vitess maintains a clear separation of duties, ensuring that each component is optimized for its specific function.

+3. **Performance Considerations**:
+   By handling ACLs at the `vttablet` level, Vitess reduces the overhead on `vtgate`. `vttablet` can make more efficient decisions regarding access control since it is closer to the data and fully aware of the table structure.
+This approach ensures that `vtgate` remains performant and focused on query routing without being bogged down by additional access control logic.

 ## VTTablet parameters for table ACLs

 Note that the Vitess authorization via ACLs are applied at the VTTablet